Two failure modes of deep transformers and how to avoid them: a unified theory of signal propagation at initialisation

-Here, we provide a complete analysis of signal propagation in transformers that reveals how to avoid entropy collapse and rank collapse at initialisation.
-Our \textbf{main contribution} is an \textbf{analytical theory of signal propagation in deep transformers} with self-attention layers, skip connections, LayerNorm, and ReLU MLP.
-Our analysis identifies two key parameters of the self-attention layer in each transformer block that control signal propagation in deep transformers: the strength of the residual self-attention connection $\alpha_\mathrm{SA}$, \cref{eq:alpha}, and the variance of the key / query weight matrices, which is captured by $\beta$ (see \cref{eq: init of Q/K} for a precise definition).
-Our approach yields trainability diagrams for a given architecture, like the one shown in \cref{fig: fig1}(c) for a 60-layer BERT-style transformer.
-We identify three regimes for signal propagation in the transformer: one dominated by entropy collapse (red), one dominated by rank collapse (yellow), and a regime of small initial weights and strong skip connections where the transformer is trainable (blue).
-While the critical threshold for the query/key variance, \(\beta_c\), is an emergent property independent of model hyperparameters, the critical threshold \(\alpha_c\) for residual strength depends on the network depth.
-For a given model depth, our theory predicts the minimum residual strength required to guarantee signal propagation, and thus trainability.
+\textbf{Our main contribution} is an analytical theory of signal propagation in deep Transformers with self-attention layers, skip connections, layer normalisation, and MLPs.
+Our theoretical framework yields a simple algorithm to compute the evolution of the typical overlap between token embeddings as sequences propagate through deep, off-the-shelf Transformers at initialisation.
+This enables us to construct trainability diagrams such as the one shown in \cref{fig:fig1}(c) for a 60-layer BERT-style Transformer.
+By varying the scale of initial key and query weights $\beta$, \cref{eq:init-of-QK}, and the strength of the skip connections of the self-attention layer $\alpha_{\text{SA}}$, \cref{eq:alpha}, we identify three regimes for signal propagation: entropy collapse dominance (red), rank collapse dominance (yellow), and a trainable regime characterised by small initial weights and strong skip connections (blue).
+The critical threshold for query/key variance, $\beta_c$, emerges as a global property, while the critical threshold~$\alpha_c$ for residual strength depends on network depth: for any given model depth, our theory predicts the minimum residual strength required to guarantee signal propagation and ensure trainability.

-We obtain trainability diagrams like the one in \cref{fig: fig1}(c) by iterating a set of equations that describe the evolution of the typical overlap between token embeddings as the sequence propagates through a deep, off-the-shelf transformer at initialisation.
-In \cref{fig: fig1}(d), we illustrate our theory by plotting the average cosine similarity between tokens, averaged over all pairs of tokens in a sequence, when propagating a sequence from the tinystories dataset~\citep{eldan2023tinystories} through a vanilla BERT model \citep{devlin2019bert} at initialisation (dots), with our theoretical prediction given by solid lines.
-We derive these equations by leveraging a formal relation between a self-attention matrix at initialisation with the random energy model of statistical physics.
+\textbf{We validate our theory in two ways.} In \cref{fig:fig1}(d), we show that our theory (solid lines) accurately predicts the average cosine similarity between tokens (averaged over all token pairs in a sequence) when propagating sequences from the TinyStories dataset~\citep{eldan2023tinystories} through a vanilla BERT model~\citep{devlin2019bert} at initialisation (dots).